casagou/joa/index.md

 - **Menu & Recipe** — Partnered with chefs to create, cost, and test a diverse, buffet-style farm-to-table menu (where feasible), reflecting the brand’s nutritional and seasonal values.
 - **Staffing & Training** — Recruited and onboarded both front-of-house and kitchen staff.
 Designed training programs focused on operational efficiency, food safety, and consistent customer service delivery.
 - **Supplier & Vendor Management** — Built and maintained a network of local, sustainable suppliers.
 Negotiated and renewed vendor contracts for produce, kitchen equipment, cleaning services, and buffet infrastructure.

+## Career Break — Personal and Family Development

+###  Victoria, BC, Canada | February 2023 — May 2023

+- **Family Focus & Relocation** — Prioritized family commitments, successfully managing the logistics of relocating from Ontario to British Columbia.
+This period was dedicated to supporting a significant family transition and demonstrating strong organizational and planning skills.
+- ** Personal Development** — Engaged in continuous learning through online courses and workshops aimed at professional growth and maintaining industry relevance.
+- ** Skill Enhancement** — Utilized the period for self-improvement, including refining time management and adaptability skills, ensuring a smooth transition back into the professional environment with a fresh perspective and renewed focus.

 ## Senior Systems/ Project Engineer — Robotics & Space Operations